vmware-archive/resource-images/README.md

 ### `/opt/resource/check`: Check for new versions.

 A resource type's `/check` script is invoked to detect new versions of the resource.
-It is given the configured source and current version as a point of reference on stdin.
+It is given the configured source and current version on stdin, and must print the array of new versions, in chronological order, to stdout.

 Note that the current version will be missing if this is the first time the resource has been used.
-The expected behavior with no version specified is to return the most recent version (*not* every version since the resource's inception).
+In this case, the script should emit only the most recent version, *not* every version since the resource's inception.

 For example, here's what the input for a `git` resource may look like: